Humans-of-Julia/TypeDBClient.jl/README.md

 > knowledge foundation for cognitive and intelligent (e.g. AI) systems, by providing an intelligent language for modelling, transactions and analytics.
 Being a distributed database, Grakn is designed to scale over a
 > network of computers through partitioning and replication.

+## Announcements

+Grakn 2.0 alpha has been released, these are the highlights of the new version:

+    Replaced Cassandra with RocksDB
+    New Graph Storage Engine: replacing JanusGraph
+    New Grakn Type System: our Knowledge Representation New Graql: even simpler and more powerful
+    New Traversal Engine: replacing TinkerPop/Gremlin
+    New Query Planner: an Integer Linear Program
+    New Reasoning Engine: based on Event Loop + Actor Model New Query Engine: an Asynchronous Producer-Consumer
+    New Client-Server Protocol: a Reactive Stream
+    New Grakn Cluster: a Raft based distributed Grakn New Grakn Console: powered by PicoCLI + JLine
+    New Benchmarking System: an Agent-based Simulation
+    New Grabl CI/CD: replacing CircleCI

+Read about it here in the [forum](https://discuss.grakn.ai/t/grakn-2-0-alpha-best-practices-in-distributed-systems-and-computer-science/2307).

 ## How to start

 Check the docs for install instructions and examples (WIP)